championswimmer/kernel-tools/README.md

 ***********
-### 2. Creating Kernel.sin and flashable ftf files (credits DoomLord, Androxyde, the_laser)
+### 2. Creating Kernel.sin and flashable ftf files (credits DoomLord, Androxyde, the_laser, nobodyAtall)
 (only for Xperia X10i or X10a for now)

 #####   For linux use this
-I have ported DoomLord's script onto Linux but it needs wine to work
+This uses freexperia's bin2sin and bin2elf linux binaries (thanks nobodyAtall for informing me of them)
+And the script is a modified version of DoomLord's Kernel.ftf creator script for Windows (Xperia X10)

 You can keep zImage as "image" and ramdisk archive as "ramdisk" inside input folder and run this command